exercism/ruby/exercises/concept/chessboard/.docs/instructions.md

 ## 4. Transform the file range into a list of files

 Implement the `files` method.
-It should return a list of letters (strings), from "A" to "H".
+It should return a list of letters (strings), from `"A"` to `"H"`.
 Do not write the list by hand, generate it from the range returned by the `file_range` method.

 ```ruby
 Chessboard.files()